ecdysisxyz/StableCredit/README.md

 ### Storage

 #### Schema.sol (Main Bundle)
-This library defines the data structures used by the main protocol, including user data, loan applications, transactions, freeze proposals, and unfreeze proposals.
+This library defines the data structures used by the main protocol, including user data, loan applications

 #### Storage.sol (Main Bundle)
 This library provides storage access for the main protocol's state.